joannacastano/documentation-repo-case-study/Documentation.md

 [](https://drive.google.com/file/d/1h2RG4JZUR4BSdyvOZ-L2Ul0Y03z5-Fmi/view?usp=share_link)

-Scroll down till you locate the seed_provider section and edit the seeds with the actual IP address assigned to each cassandra pods.
+Scroll down until you locate the *seed_provider* section and edit the seeds with the actual IP address assigned to each cassandra pods.

 Lookup the IP address of the cassandra prods: